Conference

 Disability inclusion in action

-Hear real-life examples of disability inclusion as we share personal insights and good practice case studies that showcase initiatives that have had a positive impact for both individuals and organisations.
-This session will feature case studies from two organisations, delving into crucial topics of the Workforce Disability Equality Standard.
-Discover strategies for career progression and learn effective ways to reduce bullying and harassment in the workplace.
+The session shared real-life examples of disability inclusion, personal insights and good practice case studies that showcase initiatives that have had a positive impact for both individuals and organisations.
+It featured case studies from two organisations, and delved into crucial topics of the Workforce Disability Equality Standard.
+It also shared strategies for career progression and effective ways to reduce bullying and harassment in the workplace.

 2:50-3:40pm